redhat-cip/dci-openshift-app-agent/README.md

 # systemctl start dci-openshift-app-agent
 ```

-> Please note that the service is a systemd `Type=oneshot`.
+> NOTE: The service is a systemd `Type=oneshot`.
 This means that if you need to run a DCI job periodically, you have to configure a `systemd timer` or a `crontab`.

 ### Using customized tags